WiIIiam278/breaking-bad-ds/README.md

 ### Asset preparation
 There's scripts for converting assets and moving them into the correct nitrofiles directories.
 Run `bash ./convert.sh` inside `graphics/sprite` for instance to automatically prepare all the sprite images.
 If you've updated the graphics, delete the `build/` directory before building.

-## Playing
-This relies heavily on features of the Nintendo DS 3D engine, and won't run great on emulators with low accuracy (DeSMuME won't load, for instance). [melonDS](https://github.com/melonDS-emu/melonDS/) is reccommended as a result&mdash;though you'll need to go into the Emulator Config -> DLDI -> Enable DLDI, since this uses the homebrew nitrofile system.
-Or, pop the ROM on any flashcart and enjoy.

-### DS Rumble Pak support
-This game supports the [Nintendo DS Rumble Pak](https://en.wikipedia.org/wiki/Rumble_Pak#Nintendo_DS).
-Unfortunatlely, since DeSMuME doesn't work and Melon doesn't support the Rumble Pak yet, you'll need to buy a physical SLOT-2 DS Rumble Pak accessory to use this feature.

 ## License
 The source code for this project is licensed under Apache-2.0, except otherwise stated.
 For more information, see [LICENSE](https://github.com/WiIIiam278/breaking-bad-ds/blob/main/LICENSE).

-For attribution information on some of the resources used, please see [ATTRIBUTION.md](https://github.com/WiIIiam278/breaking-bad-ds/blob/main/ATTRIBUTION.md).
+For attribution information on the various resources I used, please see [ATTRIBUTION.md](https://github.com/WiIIiam278/breaking-bad-ds/blob/main/ATTRIBUTION.md).